rcackerman/data-portfolio/README.md

 The final file is `Survey Sample.ipynb`.
 This was done as part of an annual survey of client experience.
-After pulling a sample frame in SQL ("Finding eligible cases and people"), I check to make sure the sample is roughly similar to the full population.
+After pulling a sample frame in SQL ("Finding eligible cases and people")\*, I check to make sure the sample is roughly similar to the full population.
 The file shows how I approach learning new datasets, as well as how I communicate findings to my audience.

+\* You can see more about our sample frame [here](https://github.com/rcackerman/data-portfolio/blob/main/methodology.md)!